Task force informs Governor, state agencies on involving underrepresented communities in environmental decisions

 - Identify, in cooperation with natural resource agencies, minority and low-income communities that may be affected by environmental decisions made by the agencies;

-- Meet with environmental justice communities and make recommendations to the Governor regarding concerns raised by these communities; and
+- Meet with traditionally underrepresented communities and make recommendations to the Governor regarding concerns raised by these communities; and

 - Define environmental justice issues in the state.

-As a participating natural resource agency, the Department of State Lands is committed to support the task force in its work.
+As a participating natural resource agency, the Department of State Lands is committed to supporting the task force in its work.
 The Department’s representative and contact for environmental justice is Chris Castelli

 ; 503-986-5280.
 Read the Agency's 2015 Annual Report